SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Method

-where $\mathcal{L}$ is the cross-entropy loss, and $\lambda$ denotes the loss weight for the self-supervision based loss.
-This hyperparameter is updated based on the comparison between $m_{US} (I_f)$ and $m_{w} (I_{C})$, using intersection-over-union (IoU).
+where $\mathcal{L}$ is the cross-entropy loss, and $\lambda$ denotes the loss weight for the self-supervision loss.
+This hyperparameter is updated according to the comparison between $m_{US} (I_f)$ and $m_{w} (I_{C})$, using intersection-over-union (IoU).
 The details of the hyperparameter chosen are explained in the implementation details section.
-The framework of the self-supervised learning is shown in Figure~\ref{sscpgan}.
+The framework of self-supervised learning is shown in Figure~\ref{sscpgan} (bottom).